-The older children get, the more often they can find themselves in some “quick sand” – by picking the wrong friends or hanging out with the wrong crowd.
-This science experiment creating quick sand is fun and interesting and also drives home an important point about friends.
+The older children get, the more often they can find themselves in some “quicksand” – by picking the wrong friends or hanging out with the wrong crowd.
+This science experiment creating quicksand is fun and interesting and also drives home an important point about friends.

 Make Your Own Quick Sand – Science Experiment

 One thing we want to keep in mind as we grow up is the importance of picking the right friends.
 You don’t want friends who will tempt you into doing wrong.
 We can all get tempted because a lot of time those kids are getting a great deal of attention, and we want to be a part of it.
-But if we give in to that temptation, we can find we’re in situations… that are sort of like being in quicksand.
+But if we give in to that temptation, we can find we’re in situations… that is sort of like being in quicksand.
 Let’s make some homemade quicksand and see how it works.

-1. Mix the corn flour and water thoroughly in the container.
+1. Mix the cornflour and water thoroughly in the container.

 2. Stir slowly and drip the mixture from the spoon to show that it is liquid.